-The Headquarters and Regional public dockets for the NPL contain documents relating to the evaluation and scoring of sites in this final rule.
-The dockets are available for viewing, by appointment only, after the appearance of this notice.
-The hours of operation for the Headquarters docket are from 9 a.m. to 4 p.m., Monday through Friday, excluding Federal holidays.
-Please contact the Regional Dockets for hours.
+The documents that form the basis for EPA's evaluation and scoring of sites in this rule are contained in dockets located both at EPA Headquarters and in the appropriate Regional offices.
+The dockets are available for viewing, by appointment only, after the appearance of this rule.
+The hours of operation for the Headquarters docket are from 9:00 a.m. to 4:00 p.m., Monday through Friday excluding Federal holidays.
+Please contact individual Regional dockets for hours.